Kenshin9977/video-dl/README.md

 # video-dl script

 The purpose of this script is to simplify the usage of [youtube-dl](https://github.com/ytdl-org/youtube-dl).
+## Requirements

+* Windows 10 as this script uses cURL.
+You can also install it seperately.

 ## Features

 * Works with every website youtube-dl [supports](https://ytdl-org.github.io/youtube-dl/supportedsites.html)